unimarkup/specification/Frontend/EnclosedBlocks.md

 A verbatim block is opened by three or more `` ` `` at the start of a new line and closed with the same number of `` ` `` at a following new line.
 The block must be surrounded by blank lines.
 Content inside a verbatim block is treated as is.
 No rendering is done and all white-space characters are preserved.
-The only exception is a variable of type `text`.
+The only exceptions are backslash escapes and variables of type `text`.
 The content of a variable of this type is inserted as is inside the verbatim block.
 To prevent this, the variable must be escaped with a backslash at any position of the variable.

 If a verbatim block must be displayed inside a verbatim block,